geom_relief() simulates shading caused by relief. Can be useful when

 data points to skip when casting shadows

-must be valid colours determining the light and dark shading
+light and dark must be valid colours determining the light and dark shading

 (defaults to "white" and "gray20", respectively).